Welcome

 • Audience development

-• Training and mentoring
+• Training and mentorship

-• Promotion of local content, nationally and internationally
+• Promotion of local content – nationally and internationally

 • Social cohesion and healthy discourse